lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 To get the most out of this tutorial, I'd recommend you have:

- * Java installed on your machine
+ * Java installed on your machine - see [this post](/posts/installing-java-for-kotlin)
  * Basic Kotlin language understanding
  * You've opened a terminal before and can change directory
  * IntelliJ, or your IDE of choice installed